 Hanken's library in Vaasa is located in Vaasa city library (2. floor).
 Here you find Hanken's printed text books and printed journals.
-Use the Vaasa city library's search service to search and find printed books: https://vaasankirjasto.finna.fi/
+Use the search service Hanna to check the availability of printed books, journals and electronic materials (such as scientific databases, e-journals, e-books etc): https://kirjasto.vaasa.fi/

 You need a library card and PIN-code in order to be able to borrow books from the library.
-Apply for a library card from the customer service desk in the Vaasa city library or directly from the Hanken library staff in Vaasa.
+Apply for a library card from the customer service desk in the Vaasa city library or directly from the Hanken library staff in Vaasa (in room 314).
 In case you already have a library card from the city library, contact the library staff for an update.
 Show your study card and ID.
 Always bring your library card when you want to borrow printed books.

-If the book you need is borrowed out you can place a request, either online through the Vaasa city library search service or at the service desk.
-You will receive an e-mail when the item is available.
+To make a book reservation: First find the book in the City Library web library, login with your PIN and library card number, and click on "reservation".
+You will receive an e-mail when the item is available for pick-up.
 Reserved text books will be kept on the pick-up shelf four (4) days, other books are kept nine (9) days on the shelf.
 Please note that a book that remains unclaimed incur a 2 euro fee.
 Please cancel the reservation if you do not longer need the book.

-Books and articles that aren't available from the Hanken library, can be requested for free as inter library loan.
+Books and articles that aren't available in the Hanken library or in any other library in the Helsinki region (for students or staff in Helsinki) or in libraries in Vaasa (for students or staff in Vaasa), can be requested for free as inter library loan.
 More information about this service is available on the library’s homepage.

 All printing, scanning and copying at Hanken is done with multi-function copiers (printer, scanner and copier in one unit).
 As a student you need to buy credits in order to be able to use the copiers.
 More information found through the link below.

 Students who are visually impaired or have a print disability (i.e. dyslexia) may use text books in the format of audio books.
-Hanken's library uses the services of the Celia library (national library for accessible literature and publishing), and we'll help you register as a user in Celia.
-Accessing text books as audio books is a service that requires forward planning and a long-term perspective.
-Contact the library at the start of your studies if this is a service you need.
-E-mail the library or come see us at the library service desk.
+Hanken library use the services of the Celia library (National library for accessible literature and publishing in Finland).